nerves-hub/nerves_hub_cli/README.md

 [![CircleCI](https://circleci.com/gh/nerves-hub/nerves_hub_cli.svg?style=svg)](https://circleci.com/gh/nerves-hub/nerves_hub_cli)
 [![Hex version](https://img.shields.io/hexpm/v/nerves_hub_cli.svg "Hex version")](https://hex.pm/packages/nerves_hub_cli)

+**Important**

+This is the 2.0 development branch of NervesHubCLI.
+If you have been using NervesHub prior to around April, 2023 and are not following 2.0 development, see the `maint-v0` branch.
+The `maint-v0` branch is being used in production.
+2.0 development is in progress, and we don't have guides or good documentation yet.
+If you use the 2.0 development branch, we don't expect breaking changes, but please bear with us as we complete the 2.0 release.

+---

 `NervesHubCLI` provides a set of [Mix](https://hexdocs.pm/mix/Mix.html) tasks so that you can work with [NervesHub](https://www.nerves-hub.org) from the command-line.
 Features include: